iTzThanx0016-zz/about-me/README.md

 # about-me
-This is a description about me | Esta es una descripción sobre mí
+This is a description about me